built-on-openfin/container-starter/how-to/use-security-realms/README.md

 This is our UAT environment and is launched from `http://localhost:8080/config/uat/uat.config.json`, and is configured with a **different** security realm name than the initially launched manifest from `http://localhost:8080/config/prod/platform.config.json`.
 Type a message into our UAT application and press send.
 ![Out of realm application](./assets/out-of-realm-message.png)

-Although, the content from both applications is the same html and JavaScript, because they have different security realms defined.
-The UAT application can not find an application identity to send the message to.
+Although the content from both applications is the same html and JavaScript, because they have different security realms defined, The UAT application can not find an application identity to send the message to.
 ![Can't send message](./assets/caught-out-of-realm-message.png)